Why do I enjoy trackchasing?

 Being in transit means more “me” time

 I guess I was a “latch-key” kid.
 When I came home from grade school my mother was at work.
 I often came home to my grandmother.
 I never had a problem entertaining myself.
-I could go out in the driveway of our lower middle-class home and shoot baskets for hours.
+I could go out in the driveway of our lower-middle-class home and shoot baskets for hours.
 I once asked a friend who has taken multiple motorcycle rides from Illinois to Alaska if he ever got lonely.
 “No”, he said, “I enjoy spending time by myself”.
 Although I can have a great time at a party I can have just as much fun and sometimes more just spending time with me.
-Carol will travel with me more than 100,000 miles every year.
+Carol will travel with me for more than 100,000 miles every year.
 If you can get your spouse to make that kind of travel commitment, congratulations, you’re doing very well.
 That also means I travel by myself well over 100,000 miles a year.
 When I’m on an airplane or driving one of the fifty rental cars I use each year I never get lonely.
-I’m miss seeing family but I never get lonely.
+I miss seeing family but I never get lonely.
 I enjoy having the proper amount of “me” time.

 Exposure to happy people is influential

 I noticed one very special thing when I’ve traveled the world.
 People go out of their way to help me.
 They’ll give advice, directions and whatever else I might ask for.
 Their behavior makes me want to help others when I can even more.
 I don’t know if it’s because I am an American or just another traveler.
 People just want to help other people regardless of how their respective governments might feel about each other.
 Often times when I travel I’ll be interviewed by local TV and radio stations as well as newspapers.
 The folks in the media are so upbeat and happy to tell the story of a traveling trackchaser.